PawseySC/container-workflows/_episodes/01-docker-intro.md

 exercises: 0
 questions:
 objectives:
-- Learn how to run images, either one-off or as a running service
+- Learn how to download and run images

 keypoints:
 ---